ArcanaFramework/arcana/docs/source/data_model.rst

 One of the main benefits of using datasets in BIDS_ format is that the names and file formats of the data are strictly defined.
-This allows the ``BidsFormat`` data store object to automatically add sources to the dataset when it is initialised.
+This allows the :class:`.BidsFormat` data store object to automatically add sources to the dataset when it is initialised.